deejaygraham/deejaygraham.github.io/_posts/2022-11-15-how-to-be-psychic.md

 Whatever you can spare to practice, that over a week, a few months, a year will amaze you have much better you can become rather than trying 3 hours after this conference, getting fed up and never trying again!

-## Cold Reading

-What would modern day psychics look like for software development?

-I can tell someone here has a close connection to someone with the name starting with J" kind of psychic.
-You will meet a tall dark stranger" kind of psychic.

-## Houdini

-Let me back up a bit... (check facts)

-Does anyone know why Houdini hated mediums and other people who claimed to speak for the dead?
-He was devastated when his mother died and the fashion of the time was very much in favour of spiritualism and seances and all that.
-He went to visit a medium who, recognizing one of the most famous people of the time, was absolutely able to contact his dear departed mother and bring her forward to speak to him. *imitates old lady* "Ah yes, it is me, your dear departed, snow-white haired old mother back to talk to you from beyond the grave" which was all fine.
-"I love you very much, person who is definitely my son, since I am your dead mother, back to speak to you" also fine.
-Then: "I love you so much Harry...
-I think of you often, bye bye.
-Remember to pay the nice lady".
-Big mistake!
-Because Harry Houdini is a stage name.
-His mother never used that (why would she?), she only knew his as Erich - Erich Weiss.Erik Weisz 1920s

 ### Getting started